microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/00-Prerequisites.md

 1. Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?view=azure-cli-latest).

 1. Install the [Az PowerShell Module](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-3.4.0).
-Open PowerShell and right-click on the icon in the taskbar and select **Pin to taskbar**.
+Open PowerShell and run `Set-ExecutionPolicy Unrestricted` and then right-click on the icon in the taskbar and select **Pin to taskbar**.
 Close PowerShell.

 3. Install [Azure Data Studio February 2020 or later](https://docs.microsoft.com/en-us/sql/azure-data-studio/download).
 T-SQL and PowerShell notebooks are used in this course.